phineas-pta/primerDSA/README.md

 unit testing: https://github.com/ThePrimeagen/kata-machine/tree/master/src/%5F%5Ftests%5F%5F
 <!-- to properly escape double underscore --><br />
-be careful with array index as JavaScript is 0-based while Julia is 1-based
+be careful with array index as JavaScript is 0-based meanwhile Julia is 1-based

 why Julia ? it’s high-level enough to write easily like Python but much faster, without resorting to low-level C++ or worse Java headache